Maece97/EDPOA/README.md

 reflections and lessons learned:
   - Stream Processing is a great way to alter events in real time and gain insights in real time.
 It seems to be a great way to work with events.
 But I'm still not convinced that we need a library like kafka-streams to do this.
 - General reflections or insights:
   - Stream Processing is a great way to alter events in real time and gain insights in real time.
 It seems to be a great way to work with events.
 But I'm still not convinced that we need a library like kafka-streams to do this.
+Using Kafka-streams adds a framework which is kinda irreplaceable without rewriting most part of the service.
+But overall, what we doing in stream processing is mostly just simple Object manipulations and storing some data in a Map like structure when using tables.
+I know, something super simple like Object manipulation can add a lot of boilerplate in strict languages like Java.
+Hence, the question arrises if Java is the right language for that task.
+Other programming languages like JavaScript excel in Object manipulation and have a lot of build in support for that.
+Therefore, I'm sure in a language like this we could archive the same result with probably even less lines than with kafka-streams.
+Without adding a huge library and abstraction on top.

 TODO Jonas add your reflections